 - Meanwhile, rub chicken with oil and sprinkle with remaining salt.
 Grill, covered, over medium heat for 3 minutes on each side.

 - Set aside 1/2 cup barbecue sauce for serving.
 Brush half of the remaining sauce over chicken.
-Grill, covered, 7-12 minutes longer or until a meat thermometer reads 160°, turning and basting occasionally with sauce.
+Grill, covered, 7-12 minutes longer or until a thermometer reads 160°, turning and basting occasionally with sauce.
 Serve with reserved sauce.
 Yield: 4 servings.

 Originally published as Quick Barbecued Chicken in Taste of Home Meals in Minutes Calendar Annual 2002, p5